mojhehh/SignalMenu/README.md

 # Signal Menu

-A comprehensive safety and mod menu fork of ii's Stupid Menu for Gorilla Tag, with integrated Signal Safety protection systems.
+A comprehensive safety and mod menu fork of ii's Stupid Menu for Gorilla Tag.

 ## About

-Signal Menu is a fork of [ii's Stupid Menu](https://github.com/iiDk-the-actual/iis.Stupid.Menu) by iiDk, enhanced with the full [Signal Safety](https://github.com/mojhehh/SignalSafetyMenu) protection suite.
-Everything that made ii's great, plus enterprise-grade anti-cheat countermeasures.
+Signal Menu is a fork of [ii's Stupid Menu](https://github.com/iiDk-the-actual/iis.Stupid.Menu) by iiDk with a custom-built safety system on top.
+Everything that made ii's great, plus serious anti-cheat countermeasures.

 ### What's Added